Gwiz65/BetterMap/README.md

   - Higher resolution isometric server map
   - Map window is resizable and location/size is saved between game sessions
   - Map is zoomable (scroll wheel) and draggable when zoomed in (right click + drag)
-  - Provides map markers for Start Towns, Deeds and Soulfall Stones with names displayed on mouseover
+  - Provides map markers for Start Towns, Deeds and Soulfall Stones with names displayed on mouseover (if allowed by server owner)
   - Start Towns indicated with a green marker, Deeds indicated with a yellow marker and Soulfall Stones indicated with a blue marker

  - **Installation**